 That’s why, whether you are insured or uninsured, you should always shop around to compare prices.
 Of course, none of us has the time to call up every single pharmacy in town to see who is the cheapest.
 Fortunately, there are online drug price comparison tools to help make this process much easier.

 Apply for a prescription discount card

-Prescription discount programs are another way to save.
+Prescription discount cards are another way to save.
 Discount cards are often accepted by thousands of participating pharmacies and can help you save as much as 80% on your prescriptions.
 They’re simple to use, too.